 When you’re closing your business’ premises for the day, it is vital that you ensure you’ve got the place locked down tight.
 Vandals will always look for premises that are left open and are unsecured, whether it’s a gated entrance or a back door.
 Locking up your business for the night doesn’t just include locking up the building itself, but putting away any sign of activity that would’ve been otherwise present outside of your location.
 This means storing outdoor furniture away and bringing plant pots indoors.

 Even with all of your precautions in place, a solid commercial property insurance policy that can cover you against all of the potential threats hovering around is key to securing financial safety.
 Without an insurance policy, one vandalism occurrence can hit a company hard.
 Insurance can help you to recover your losses against the unexpected.

 If your company needs to secure the right business insurance, talk to one of the trusted agents at Unisource Insurance Associates.
-We serve Wauwatosa and surrounding areas of Wisconsin with the policies that protect their assets!
+We serve Wauwatosa and surrounding areas of Wisconsin with the policies that help protect their assets!